 When I took the exam, my ReadySCORE was at 69% in the software.
 I passed with a 78 and couldn’t have been more pleased with the study process!
 I felt that it was efficient, and helped me focus on the areas I was weak in while at the same time, helping me gauge my progress in an objective manner.
 I am studying for REG right now (a subject that I am significantly weaker in).
 But I can already see the progress in my ReadySCORE and know that come test time I will be prepared with Surgent.

 A great unexpected perk of studying with Surgent was the personal service I received from their team.
 When I was getting close to my test date for BEC, I reached out to them for some guidance and received essentially a personal accountability coach who helped me get on a plan, and gave me almost daily feedback and accountability on my progress.
 Outstanding service!

 If you have any questions, please don’t hesitate to reach out to me.
 I am happy to help.
 We are all in this together.

 Daniel Colella is currently sitting for the CPA Exam.
-Daniel is currently working full-time as a financial analyst in the Phoenix area, having received both a Bachelor of Science in Accounting and a Master of Business Administration from Grand Canyon University.
+Daniel is currently working full-time as a financial analyst in the Phoenix area, having received both a bachelor’s degree in accounting and master’s degree in business administration from Grand Canyon University.
 If you have questions for Daniel, please comment in this blog post, and we will send them his way!

 Interested in testing Surgent’s CPA Review’s adaptive software?
-Try it free for 3 days.
+Try it free for five days.